latest video from The Home.com

-Check out this link to see how one style of CMJSCreativ chandelier shade is being made.
-Craftsmen Alex Petrakis assisted by K.C.
-Carter are at work.
+Check out this link to see how one style of CMJSCreativ chandelier shade is being made by our glass blowing team.

 This was my first iMovie.
 I hope to do more....